 Laara Cerman’s work explores the intersection of art, science, history and the themes of impermanence, a return to nature, and the fragility of life.
 She creates her photographs by capturing multiple digital images and then pieces them together in post-production, a skill she has mastered through working as a freelance retoucher in the commercial photography industry.

 Currently, she creates her digital images using a regular, flatbed, office scanner rather than a sophisticated camera.
 Paradoxically, the crude scanner produces images that appear hyper-real in part due to their macro and larger-than-life clarity that emphasizes extreme detail one would normally have difficulty seeing with the naked eye.
-The images have an extremely narrow depth of field and low luminosity; an affect that cannot be achieved through studio lighting or with a camera.
+The images have an extremely narrow depth of field and low luminosity, an affect that cannot be achieved directly through studio lighting or with a camera.
 This makes the subject appear floating in a black void of space, creating a feeling akin to a momento mori.